jsturtevant/aks-examples/least-privileged-sp/README.md

 aksrg=tmp-lpsp-aks
 ```

-## Create the Service Principle with least amount of required permissions
+## Create the Service principal with least amount of required permissions
 First update the Custom Role Definitions to use your subscription ID:

 ```